 The most important thing is not to start your engine!
 If you have pumped gas into your diesel tank and then suddenly realized, all is not lost.
 Get some help and push your car to the side of the forecourt.

-The high pressure pump is what’s at risk here, but only if the engine is stared.
+The high-pressure pump is what’s at risk here, but only if the engine is started.
 If your fuel level was low, but not very low, evening turning on the ignition shouldn’t cause gas to enter the fuel system.
-Since diesel fuel is heavier than gas and since the pump syphons from the bottom of the tank, you should be fine.
+Since diesel fuel is heavier than gas and since the pump siphons from the bottom of the tank, you should be fine.

-Alternatively the car can be towed to a garage where they can syphon out the fuel tank, clean the fuel lines and change the fuel filter.
-Run the engine and remove any fault codes that may have set.
+Alternatively, the car can be towed to a garage where they can siphon out the fuel tank, clean the fuel lines and change the fuel filter.
+Run the engine and remove any fault codes that may have been set.